-If a child is consistently unresponsive to school procedures for developing positive behaviour, initially the problem will be drawn to the attention of Mrs. F. O'Reilly, the School's Special Educational Needs Co-ordinator (SENDCO).
-They will then speak to the child's parents and follow the appropriate procedures to involve the Behaviour Support Service within the Local Authority or, alternatively, the SENDCO may wish to liaise with our Educational Psychologist.
+If a child is consistently unresponsive to school procedures for developing positive behaviour, initially the problem will be drawn to the attention of Mrs. F. O'Reilly, the

+School's Special Educational Needs Co-ordinator (SENDCO).
+They will then speak to the child's parents and follow the appropriate procedures to involve the Emotional Wellbeing and Behaviour Support Service within the Local Authority or, alternatively, the SENDCO may wish to liaise with our Educational Psychologist, School Health or the Counselling Service.